 Skatepark Westblaak is one of the largest open-air skate parks in Holland.

-This is a special place downtown where I like to go, as it’s a fascinating concrete landscape in the mids of a busy road, down town.
+A fascinating concrete landscape in the mids of a busy road, down town.
 You’ll find people of all ages spending their free time on (in-line) skates, skateboards, BMX – and kick bikes, showing off their tricks.

 The 1200m2 concrete-skate-landscape is located in the middle of the West Blaak (part between Hartmansstraat and Eendrachtssingel) with a busy street on both side.

 The new skatepark is designed by a multidisciplinary designer-team, lead by Finnish skatepark- and landscape architect Janne Saario.
 Janne also involving some skateboarders, inliners, BMX-ers and side-kickers in the designing process.

 Saario was a professional skater himself before he turned to designing skateparks.
 He replaced the worn-out old stainless steel skate elements at Westblaak with concrete sets with integrated street elements such as stairs and park benches.
 The skatepark is a little under street level, giving people driving by in cars on both sides a good view on all what’s going on.
 The park re-opened in July 2016.